Joby

 Cross-Machine Coordination

 An agent on your laptop creates a task: "Deploy the new API."
 An agent on your VPS claims it and runs the deploy.
 The laptop agent sees the result without SSH, scripts, or manual handoff.
-The task queue is the bridge between machines.

 Parallel Development